 Energage Services are billed on a subscription basis (Subscription) and you will be billed in advance on a recurring, periodic basis (called a Billing Cycle).
+The Subscription includes use of the Services by a specified number of Users as outlined in the Service Order.
 The Billing Cycle for your Subscription is outlined in the Service Order.

-You agree to pay Energage any fees for each Service you purchase or use, in accordance with the pricing and payment terms presented to you for those Services in the Service Order.
+You agree to pay Energage any fees for each Service you purchase, whether you use the Services or not, or use, in accordance with the pricing and payment terms presented to you for those Services in the Service Order.
 Except as indicated in this Agreement or required by law, fees paid by you are not refundable.

 2.2 PRICE CHANGES AND USER INCREASES

 Energage may change its fees for Services at any time.
 Except where you exceed the User limit indicated in a Service Order, any changes to fees will apply from the start of your next Subscription Term.